WMRamadan/wmramadan/README.md

 # Hi there,

-## Passionate about technology, innovation trends, software development and cloud computing.
+## I love software development and cloud computing.

 - I've been a computer junkie since 1991.
 - My hobby is making music and audio plugins.